EnterpriseDB/terraform-provider-biganimal/CONTRIBUTING.md

-You are encouraged to contribute to the project via GitHub pull requests.
+You are encouraged to contribute to the project by forking the project and submitting [GitHub pull requests](https://github.com/EnterpriseDB/terraform-provider-biganimal/pulls).
 This document describes guidelines to support you in submitting your contributions.

 ## Intro